 Can an urgent care center, physician’s office, or hospital lab bill the G2023 or G2024 specimen collection code?

 No, these HCPCS specimen collection codes were developed specifically for independent clinical laboratories.

 Are codes U0003 and U0004 to be used when utilizing rapid testing procedures for suspected COVID-19 patients?

-Yes, as better testing is being developed utilizing high throughput technology, the CPT codes were amended to include these specific codes to reflect advanced testing.
+Yes, as better testing has been developed utilizing high throughput technology, the CPT codes were amended to include these specific codes to reflect advanced testing.
 On April 27, 2020, CMS agreed to increase the reimbursement for tests coded with high-throughput technology at $100.
 Most commercial carriers are matching CMS at this time.